I made a deliberate decision to jump start 2023 by listening to the first great alternative songs new to January.

 EVERYTHING WORKS on Jennifer B.

-Best alternative albums of 2022: Super cool albums not in my Top 20
+Best 2022 alternative albums: Way cool albums not in my Top 20

 Records that were really good but not quite in my top tier, wherein I try to impress you with my broad musical taste.
 I bought and listened to each of these.
 They are good stuff!

-Top alternative albums of 2022, more albums Part 1:
+Top 2022 alternative albums, more albums Part 1:

 Yeah Yeah Yeahs (Cool It Down) Karen O has never sounded better, now singing about motherhood!